dtrac/Azure-Python/README.md

 1. azure-keyvault.py - Access a Secret from Azure Key Vault This script authenticates using DefaultAzureCredential, connects to Azure Key Vault, and retrieves a secret.
 2. azure-auth.py - This script uses a service principal to authenticate with Azure and lists available subscriptions.
+3. azure-storage.py - This script uses a service principal to connect to Azure storage and retrieve a blob from a container.
 ## Troubleshooting ⚠️
 Make sure your Azure service principal has the necessary permissions to access the Key Vault and list subscriptions.
 Verify that your .env file is properly configured with the correct values.